 Near Cross Plains in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 6.476′ N, 89° 38.787′ W. Marker is near Cross Plains, Wisconsin, in Dane County.
-Marker is on County Road P 0.3 miles south of U.S. 14, on the left when traveling south.
+43° 11.772′ N, 89° 37.31′ W. Marker is near Cross Plains, Wisconsin, in Dane County.
+Marker is at the intersection of State Highway 19 and Matz Road, on the right when traveling west on State Highway 19.
 Touch for map.
 Marker is in this post office area: Cross Plains WI 53528, United States of America.
 Touch for directions.